Guidance

 Road condition data for local roads

-Currently, DfT requirements mandate the use of SCANNER technology to provide a consistent comparable figure of road condition for the entirety of the local road network in England.
-Despite the mandate, in recent years a growing number of local authorities have been reporting road condition using alternative technologies that have unknown or lower levels of comparability to SCANNER surveys.
-DfT are writing a new road condition monitoring data standard to ensure comparability of information from multiple technologies, with an aim of a more accurate representation of the condition of England’s roads.
+Currently, DfT requirements mandate the use of SCANNER technology to provide a consistent and comparable figure of road condition for the classified local road network in England.
+Despite the mandate, in recent years, a growing number of LA’s have been reporting road condition using alternative technologies that have unknown or lower levels of comparability to SCANNER surveys.
+DfT have written a new road condition monitoring data standard to ensure comparability of information from multiple technologies, with an aim of a more accurate representation of the condition of England’s roads.
+The new Data standard for Road Condition Monitoring has now been published and will be implemented over the coming years.

 Unclassified roads

-There is no prescribed technology to use on Unclassified roads and the required level of coverage is around half of what is expected for the classified network, with data collected over a 4-year period for Unclassified roads as opposed to the 2-year period for classified roads.
-Surveys on Unclassified roads are more likely to be manual rather than automated surveys like SCANNER.
-Due to the factors outlined above the comparability of the Unclassified road data between local authorities is lower than the classified network where the majority use SCANNER.
+There is currently no prescribed technology to use on unclassified roads and the required level of coverage is around half of what is expected for the classified network, with data collected over a 4-year period for unclassified roads as opposed to the 2-year period for classified roads.
+Surveys on unclassified roads are more likely to be manual rather than automated surveys like SCANNER.
+Due to the factors outlined above, the comparability of the Unclassified road data between LA’s is lower than the classified network where the majority use SCANNER.

 Road classification

 SCANNER survey results are weighted depending on the road classification.
-A roads are marked harsher then B and C roads which are in turn marked harsher than Unclassified roads.
-This means that the information presented by road classification isn’t directly comparable, but this data is primarily used as an indication of where maintenance treatments a required on the network, with A roads tending to be a priority route for maintenance.
+‘A’ roads are marked more harshly than ‘B’ and ‘C’ roads, which are in turn marked more harshly than unclassified roads.
+This means that the information presented by road classification isn’t directly comparable, but this data is primarily used as an indication of where maintenance treatments are required on the network, with ‘A’ roads tending to be a priority route for maintenance.

 Skidding resistance

-Skidding resistance information is collected from local authorities and national highways each year.
-For local authorities there is no set regime of how this is carried out, and therefore coverage and the level at which further investigation is required is set by the local authority.
-This inconsistency between local authorities limits the comparability between local authorities and also our ability to create a robust national figure.
-For these reasons, DfT have not published skidding resistance data in 2022 and 2023 (see above).
-National Highways have a consistent approach across their network and this information has always been presented separately to the data for local roads as National Highways roads are held to different standards and KPIs to local roads.
+Skidding resistance information is collected from LA’s and National Highways each year.
+For LA’s, there is no set regime of how this is carried out, and therefore coverage and the level at which further investigation is required is set by the LA.
+This inconsistency between LA’s limits the comparability between LA’s, and also our ability to create a robust national figure.
+For these reasons, DfT have not published skidding resistance data in 2022, 2023 and 2024 (see above).
+National Highways have a consistent approach across their network, and this information has always been presented separately to the data for local roads, as National Highways roads are held to different standards and KPIs to local roads.

-National Highways also report to DfT the percentage of roads requiring maintenance (red).
-This figure is produced from a TRACS survey which is similar to SCANNER technology but has some differences..
-National highways report the percentage of red roads as those classified as red in TRACS surveys minus the amount receiving maintenance treatments.
-This means that the metric for road condition from national highways takes into account maintenance work done after the survey was carried out whereas local roads are reported as at the point of survey with no adjustments.
+National Highways also report the percentage of roads requiring maintenance (red) to DfT.
+This figure is produced from a TRACS survey, which is similar to SCANNER technology but has some differences.
+National Highways report the percentage of red road as those classified as red in TRACS surveys minus the amount receiving maintenance treatments.
+This means that the metric for road condition from National Highways takes into account maintenance work done after the survey was carried out, whereas local roads are reported as at the point of survey with no adjustments.
 The difference in this definition is clearly stated.
-Additionally, for local roads, the percentage of red roads is purely derived from the data produced by the SCANNER surveys, therefore is not comparable to the National Highways figures.
+Additionally, for local roads, the percentage of red road is purely derived from the data produced by the SCANNER surveys, therefore is not comparable to the National Highways figures.

 Maintenance